oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/CIS_Db_Compliance_Confirm_Target_Image_18-1.png " ")

 16. Go to the **Compliance Dashboard** page to check the CIS compliance posture.
+It takes about 5 minutes to show up in compliance dashboard results.

   ![](images/CIS_Db_Compliance_Dashboard_Image_20-1.png " ")